tmpfs/mdp/doc/README.txt

   ]
 }

-Note this is not necessarily the optimal configuration it is designed to showcase the partial functionality.
+Note this is not necessarily the optimal configuration it is designed to showcase the partial functionality..

 ## Meta